 White teeth are everyone’s dream, but not all can have the luxury, thanks to some very day diet ingredients and drinks.
 There are quite a few diet ingredients that can cause teeth staining and cause damage, but the ones listed here has many unexpected inclusions as well.
 Many of these may not be avoided but one can sure take some measures to make sure that the pigments left by them are properly removed before calling it a day.

 Teeth Staining Food & Drinks

-Smoking: Yet another black mark against smoking.
-It is widely known fact that it can turn the teeth yellow.
+- Smoking: Yet another black mark against smoking.
+It is a widely known fact that it can turn the teeth yellow.
 The chemicals used in its making stay on the teeth and work their way to damage the appearance.
-The chemicals when react with the enamel causes staining.
+The chemicals when to react with the enamel causes staining.

 Other foods that stain your teeth

-Tea/coffee contains high amount of tannins.
+- Tea/coffee contains high amount of tannins.
 These tannins are the main reason for yellowing of teeth in many.
 Although the wide belief is that coffee is the main culprit, the truth is tea is more to be blamed than coffee.
-The tannins are more in tea than in coffee so think twice before you take up your 2nd or 3rd morning tea in a row.
-These tannins do not give an instant discoloration to the teeth, but works gradually over the period that turns the white teeth to yellow.
-If you love your pearly white teeth then you got to stop taking those excess tea or coffee.
+The tannins are more in tea than in coffee so think twice before you take up your 2nd or 3rd-morning tea in a row.
+These tannins do not give an instant discoloration to the teeth but works gradually over the period that turns the white teeth to yellow.
+If you love your pearly white teeth then you got to stop taking that excess tea or coffee.

 - White wine: Red wine is known to stain the teeth but white wine has also decided to join the league.
 Whether its white or red, wine has the potential to stain the teeth, so keep a check on the number of glasses you take.